Mohammedaill/docs/articles/libraries/auth0-swift/index.md

 ### Getting user information

 In order to retrieve a user's profile, you call the `userInfo` method and pass it the user's `accessToken`.
-Although the call returns a [UserInfo](https://github.com/auth0/Auth0.swift/blob/master/Auth0/UserInfo.swift) instance, this is a basic OIDC conformant profile and the only guaranteed claim is the `sub` which contains the user's id, but depending on the requested scope the claims returned may vary.
-You can also use the `sub` value to call the [Management API](https://auth0.com/docs/api/management/v2) and return a full user profile.
+Although the call returns a [UserInfo](https://github.com/auth0/Auth0.swift/blob/master/Auth0/UserInfo.swift) instance, this is a basic OIDC conformant profile and the only guaranteed claim is the `sub`, which contains the user's ID.
+Depending on the requested scope, the claims returned may vary.
+You can also use the `sub` value to call the [Management API](https://auth0.com/docs/api/management/v2#!/Users/get_users_by_id) and return a full user profile.

 ```swift
 Auth0